-Our first clue these people had been to our parties came fast at the gate: Looks like Cyclecide gypsy rope, but made clever-err by the use of cement, thrift-store golf clubs, and old coffee cans.
-The Ladies’ Guide to the Apocalypse loves events where you move your crowd the “derelicte” way.
+Our first clue these people had been to our parties came fast at the gate: Looks like Cyclecide circus tinsel, but made clever-err by the use of cement, thrift-store golf clubs, and old coffee cans.
+The Ladies’ Guide to the Apocalypse loves events where you move your crowd the “derelicte” way

 Turns out this whole shindig was inspired by Camp Tipsy (scroll back a couple posts in this blog for pics of that).
 They even used pictures of Chicken John’s Camp Tipsy and Swoon and friends’ “Swimming Cities of Serenissima” in their first two years’ publicity materials, ostensibly because they didn’t have enough photos of homemade punk rock DIY art boats from their own festival yet.

 The second most handsome and glamorous bike club in Northern California, the WHISKEYDRUNK CYCLES boys and gals, brought the Whiskeydrome along.
 It should be noted that Cyclecide Bike Rodeo is in an open relationship with the Whiskeydrunks, but we would NEVER betray our sacred and unholy primary marriage to the Black Label Bike Club.